 Would you like to get your family to help with the chores?
 A family chore chart is an excellent way to achieve it.

 Depending on the age of your kids using the word “helping” around the house, as I have above, is incorrect in my opinion.
 Whenever my friends tell me that their husbands “help” them it annoys me.
 Helping implies that it is your job but your spouse or kids are doing you a favor and helping you out.
 It shouldn’t be that way.
-Particularly when the mother works full time I think that chores should be divided up equally.
-Spouses should do their fair share and so should children – unless of course they are too young or incapable of helping out.
+Particularly when the mother works full time.
+I think that chores should be divided up equally.
+Spouses should do their fair share and so should children – unless of course, they are too young or incapable of helping out.

-How do you use a family chore chart?
+How do you use the chore chart?

 When dividing the chores up involve all family members in the process.
 This will make everyone feel part of the process and more involved and responsible.